sakthivelan3/Causal_ML/README.md

 # Email Marketing Causal Analysis
 Causal analysis of email marketing campaign.
-Used OLS regression, DoWhy &amp; CausalML to calculate treatment effect.
+Used OLS regression, DoWhy & CausalML to calculate treatment effects.

 ## Problem Overview
 In the area of marketing, email is a go-to method for promoting products.
 It is cheap, fast, and effective.
 Most marketers run an experiment to see whether or not their email-marketing works or not.
 In this domain, I analyzed whether or not emailing would affect our revenue (by observing the spending by each customer).
 We'll be looking at factors that can predict spending (in the next few weeks).
 During a period of two weeks following the e-mail campaign, results were tracked.  job is to tell the world if the Mens or Womens e-mail campaign was successful.